Teaching Assistant Resources

 Be sure to check in with the academic department where you will be teaching for any additional resources, guidelines, or policies.

-Nondiscrimination Training
+Mandatory Nondiscrimination Training

-This training provides information on how to create an inclusive classroom to ensure a positive learning environment for all students.
+This mandatory training provides information on how to create an inclusive classroom to ensure a positive learning environment for all students.
 Login through the myUMaine Portal and select the UMS Academy icon in the upper left menu.

 Teaching Resources

-Teaching Workshops and Programs
+Teaching WOrkshops & Programs

 The Center for Innovation in Teaching and Learning (CITL) offers workshops and semester-long programs for graduate students looking to develop their teaching skills.